elightup/falcon/readme.txt

 The plugin doesn't have any settings page or configuration.
 Just install and forget!

 == Changelog ==

+= 1.2.4 =
+* Add option to use latest version of jQuery
+* Add option to exclude static resources from removing query string

 = 1.2.3 =
 * Downgrade jQuery to 2.2.4 for better compatibility